gitpython-developers/GitPython/doc/tutorial.rst

 GitPython Tutorial
 ==================

 GitPython provides object model access to your git repository.
-This tutorial is  composed of multiple sections, each of which explain a real-life usecase.
+This tutorial is  composed of multiple sections, each of which explains a real-life usecase.

 Initialize a Repo object
 ************************